-Cardboard Put in Recycling Cart/Bin Cut large boxes small enough to fit loosely inside the recycling cart.
+Cardboard Put in Recycling Cart/Bin Do not put whole boxes in your recycling cart.
+Cut large boxes small enough to fit loosely inside the recycling cart.
+Any cardboard that doesn’t fit in your cart can be broken down into pieces no larger than 4′ by 4′ and leaned against your recycling cart for pickup.
+Shiny or glossy cardboard can be recycled, such as a toothpaste box.
 Tape, glue and other adhesives are OK.
-Boxes stained with grease or oil should be put in the garbage cart.
-Extra cardboard can be flattened and stacked next to cart if it is full.
+Any additional packaging such as expanded polystyrene, twist ties, bubble wrap or air pillows need to be removed from cardboard packaging and put in the garbage.
+Waxed cardboard, which you can identify by scratching off the wax, also cannot be recycled along with boxes stained with grease or oil.
+These go in the garbage cart.
 If you have moving boxes that are in good condition, consider donating them.
-Break Down Boxes It’s easier for sanitation workers to handle and sort boxes that are broken down.
-Make sure to break down your cardboard boxes.
-Clean Cardboard Only Do not recycle cardboard that is wet or contaminated by food residue, such as grease.
-You can recycle clean pieces of cardboard by cutting away the soiled pieces.
-Corrugated Cardboard Is Recyclable All types of cardboard can be recycled except if they’re coated in wax.
-Recycle corrugated cardboard when possible.
-Shiny or Glossy Cardboard Is Recyclable Shiny or glossy cardboard can be recycled, such as a toothpaste box.
-Waxed cardboard cannot be recycled, which you can identify by scratching off the wax.
 Did You Know?
 Going Flat: Good or Bad?
 Check out this short cartoon for a tip on how to recycle cardboard.
 Cardboard Recycling About 70 percent of commercial shipping boxes that are made out of cardboard will be recycled.
 To be recycled, boxes are first turned into pulp, and then the fibers are separated and bleached.
 After these fibers are screened, they are washed, pressed and then rolled into paper.